towolf/towolf.github.com/docs/PsychTests/TextBoundsTest.markdown

 off.

 The TextBounds\(\) function implemented in TextBounds.m uses a different
-approach: It draws the text string into a provided window \- usually an offscreen window which is so big that it can easily accomodate the text string in question, ie., it is way too big for the string.
-Then it reads back the image of that string and computes the exact bounding box of the non\-background pixels.
-This method is obviously independent of OS facilities and \(faulty\) information in the font files \- thereby highly robust and accurate.
+approach: It draws the text string into a provided window - usually an offscreen window which is so big that it can easily accomodate the text string in question, ie., it is way too big for the string.
+Then it reads back the image of that string and computes the exact bounding box of the non-background pixels.
+This method is obviously independent of OS facilities and \(faulty\) information in the font files - thereby highly robust and accurate.
 However the approach is very slow, so you should only use this method if you really need it.